DOD Buys AI Coding Tools for 50K Devs. Your Excuses End Now.

 The Pentagon's Public Admission: 'We're at a Disadvantage Without AI Coding Tools'

-What does that make your organization?
+So where does that leave your organization?

 What the DOD Procurement Reveals About Enterprise AI Readiness in 2026